Sloppy Joes

 This post may contain affiliate links.
 Read my full disclosure policy.

-Effortlessly delicious and universally loved, Sloppy Joes are the tasty (and yes, slightly messy) champion of quick dinners and game day feasts.
+Effortlessly delicious and universally loved, Sloppy Joes are the tasty (and, yes, slightly messy) champion of quick dinners and game day feasts.

 “The last time I had a Sloppy Joe was as a teenager–Manwich, of course!
 Definitely elevated with this version!
 Perfect weeknight meal!”

-What You’ll Need To Make Sloppy Joes
+What You’ll Need To Make Homemade Sloppy Joes

 - Ground Beef: 90% lean ground beef is ideal due to its lower fat content, which not only ensures the dish is not too greasy but also eliminates the need to drain fat after browning.
+If you’d like to substitute another type of meat, like ground turkey, chicken, or pork, skip the tenderizing step with the baking soda.

-- Worcestershire Sauce and Hot Pepper Sauce: These condiments add umami and a heat, deepening the flavor of the dish.
+- Worcestershire Sauce and Hot Pepper Sauce: These condiments add umami and heat, deepening the flavor of the dish.

 - Jump to the printable recipe for precise measurements